Azure/azure-sdk-for-python/sdk/communication/azure-communication-sms/README.md

 ### Send a 1:1 SMS Message

-Once the client is initialized, the `.send()` method can be invoked:
+Once the client is initialized, the `send` method can be invoked:

 ```Python
 from azure.communication.sms import SendSmsOptions